TalhaSaleemSiddiqui/Mentora-AI-Powered-Smart-Learning-Companion/README.md

 ## Overview

 Early mathematics education is essential for long-term academic success, yet many children aged 7–10 lack access to affordable, personalized, and engaging tutoring.
-Traditional classrooms and most digital platforms provide limited individual attention, feedback, visualization, and interactivity — making core concepts such as addition, subtraction, multiplication, and division difficult for young learners to grasp.
+Traditional classrooms and most digital platforms provide limited individual attention, feedback, visualization, and interactivity — making core concepts such as addition, subtraction, multiplication, and division/fraction difficult for young learners to grasp.

 **Mentora** addresses this gap with an animated AI tutor that delivers personalized, step-by-step math lessons in real time.
-Lessons are rendered through a custom `MathVisual` component using animated SVG graphics and familiar objects (apples, cats, fish, cars, etc.), and children can interact with the tutor via text or voice.
+Lessons are rendered through a custom `MathVisual` component using animated SVG graphics and familiar objects (oranges, cats, fishes, cars, etc.), and children can interact with the tutor via text or voice.
 A parent dashboard provides visibility into topic mastery, quiz results, accuracy, and daily activity.

 User testing with children in the target age group showed that learners completed lessons, understood the concepts being taught, and responded positively to the animated visual approach — with AI responses remaining accurate and age-appropriate throughout.